dlangalgorithms/.github/profile/README.md

 <h2> Dlang community </h2>
 </div>

-Hello!

-This community was created to popularize the D language.

-> Contributions to the repository are welcome

 Here you can find :
 * implementations of algorithms in this language
 * our own libraries for D